OpenHantek/OpenHantek6022/README.md

 * Histogram function for voltage channels on right screen margin.
 * A [zoom view](docs/images/screenshot_mainwindow_with_zoom.png) with a freely selectable range.
 * Cursor measurement function for voltage, time, amplitude and frequency.
-* Export of the graphs to CSV, JPG, PNG file or to the printer.
+* Export of the graphs to JPG, PNG or PDF file or to the printer; data export as CSV or JSON.
 * Freely configurable colors.
 * Automatic adaption of iconset for light and [dark themes](docs/images/screenshot_mainwindow_dark.png).
 * The dock views on the main window can be [customized](https://github.com/OpenHantek/OpenHantek6022/issues/161#issuecomment-799597664) by dragging them around and stacking them.